jaanli/nomen/README.md

 * think about jinja2 templates? i.e. to merge multiple files? e.g. << ./global_config.yml
 * make global options work?
 * be able to iterate through dict?
+* currently values containing environment variables are expanded.
+We should also store them as pathlib.Path's!